Solar Batteries for Home: A Comprehensive Guide

 Blog Main

-The past two years have seen record growth in solar home installations in the US.
-Based on industry data, residential solar installations grew 14% between Q2 and Q3 in 2020 despite the pandemic.
-In addition, the Solar Energy Industries Association estimates that more homeowners will be pairing solar systems with battery storage, with over 25% of all behind-the-meter PV systems being paired with storage by 2025, compared to below 5% in 2019.
+The past two years have seen record growth in home solar installations in the US.
+Based on industry data, residential solar installations even grew 30% from Q1 to Q2 in 2023, despite economic uncertainty.
+In addition, the Solar Energy Industries Association predicts that the wide scale adoption of solar will ultimately lead to the wide scale adoption of storage.

 There are several reasons why solar power users are increasingly turning to battery storage:

-• It allows users to store energy when they need it.
+• It allows users to store excess solar energy for when they need it.

 • It enables homeowners to be less dependent on the grid.